Skip to content

 The CVA, or Certified in Volunteer Administration, is the only internationally-recognized professional certification in the field of volunteer leadership and management.

 Unlike other certificates one might receive by participating in a course, this certification is competency-based.
-This means that only individuals who meet specific standards through testing and peer review can receive certification.
+This means that only individuals who meet specific standards can receive certification.
 By obtaining a CVA, you hold proof of commitment and expertise in the field of volunteer management.

 The certification is administered by the Council for Certification in Volunteer Administration (CCVA) and is intended for people who have a strong background in volunteer leadership.
 The certification is awarded to those who show competency in structuring tasks, processing ideas, and problem solving related to volunteer engagement.